Punchsheela Randhawa Restaurant at Waqf Property in Malvia Nagar : Restaurant’s daily taking 5 lac but rent Rs 46,000

 Latest investigations by HomeSpot who is a pro in property management, reveal that in Malvia Nagar, the southern district of southern Delhi ‘Panchsheela Randhava’ restaurant established at the Waqf land is also the victim of Waqf Board’s connivance.
 Due to the negligence and carelessness of the Waqf Board this grand restaurant with wine bar near the mausoleum of Sheikh Kabeer-ud-din Aulia and adjacent to Lal Gumbad is established on the vast sanctified Waqf land In Mohallah Sheikh Sarai of Malvia Nagar and hosts wine, women, music and dance parties and thus is taunting and challenging the religious feelings of Muslims.

 ‘Panchsheela Randhava’ restaurant is established on the land registration No. 487/53439 by the main roadside in Mohallah Sheikh Sarai in Malvia Nagar and welcomes not only the wayward children of the rich and noble but also the common man.
-Loaded with the comforts and luxuries this restaurant provides all the facilities that is required to cater for the lewd luxuries that is requisite for any five star culture.
+Loaded with the comforts and luxuries this restaurant provides all the facilities like that is required to cater for the lewd luxuries that is requisite for any five star culture.
+You can also enjoy multi varieties of sea foods by searching sushi restaurants near me.
 For party planning, razing boxes should be checked out!

 The minimum daily taking of this restaurant is five lac of Rs.
 It is very startling to know that this restaurant pays Waqf Board only 46 thousand Rs monthly as rent and those responsible for the Waqf Board are happy with it.
 Previously the rent was 21 thousand Rs.
 This restaurant was established in 1991 by one named Arvind Ghaee .
 Due to its high standard it has gained prestige and renown and thus it takes pride in playing host to foreign tourists as well as delegates of famous companies.
 It is therefore very attractive to foreign tourists.
 Some of the halls in it are so big that thousands of guests can be accommodated at one time.
 This is how that Panchsheela restaurant despite paying small rent to the Waqf Board is able carry on its un-Islamic activities there in.